unsortedhashsets/VUT-IMP/README.md

 # VUT-IMP
-B - LIBOVOLNÝ KIT: Otáčkoměr
+B - ANY KIT: Tachometer